 Until this year.

 At first glance, my oldest daughter now being away at college and my youngest daughter now being fully occupied with her own passions and activities, may have been what allowed me to attend.
 At second glance, the fantastic opportunity to market and network with such stellar faculty and peers, may have been what influenced my decision to go.
-But if truth be told (and I always tell the truth!), the real contributing factor that propelled my decision to attend this most-inspirational event, is that I NEEDED to attend this conference, this year.
+But if truth be told, the real contributing factor that propelled my decision to attend this most-inspirational event, is that I NEEDED to attend this conference, this year.

 26 years ago I entered my beloved field of psychology, a wide-eyed, passion-filled, newly-appointed psychologist filled with determination to help my clients heal from the horrors of abuse that ravaged their trust, violated their bodies, and led them to question whether or not they still cared to live.
 Or could ever be whole again.
 Or could ever truly recover from their disordered use of food as a means to numb, comfort or run away from emotions that were overwhelming.